Bphillips1911/ScholarQuest/replit.md

 # Overview

-This is a House Character Development Program web application for a middle school.
+This is a House Character Development Program web application for Bush Hills STEAM Academy middle school.
 The system manages a house points system where students are assigned to one of five houses (Franklin, Courie, West, Blackwell, and Berruguete) and earn points in three categories: academic excellence, attendance, and behavior.
 The application provides a dashboard for viewing house standings, managing scholars, awarding points, and displaying program information to parents.
+The app features the official BHSA Mustangs Crest logo to show school connection and pride.

 # User Preferences